mattbobambrose/mcp-template/README.md

 an easy out-of-box experience that demonstrates how to call custom tools in Claude Desktop via MCP servers.

-# Creating a server
+## Creating a server

-1. Create a repository from [this template](https://github.com/mattbobambrose/mcp-template)
-2. Download [Claude Desktop] (https://claude.ai/download) and sign in if needed.
-3. In an Intellij terminal, either run ```make jar runsse``` or run SSEMain.
+Create a repository from [this template](https://github.com/mattbobambrose/mcp-template) In an Intellij terminal, either run ```make jar runsse``` or run SSEMain.

+## Testing with MCP Inspector

-4. Launch the [mcp inspector] (https://github.com/modelcontextprotocol/inspector) in a terminal with
+Launch the [mcp inspector](https://github.com/modelcontextprotocol/inspector) in a terminal with
 ```bash
 npx @modelcontextprotocol/inspector
 ```